tw-in-js/twind/docs/handbook/faq.md

 <Collapse title="Does Twind support Tailwind V2 colors?">

 Yes, but with a little extra configuration.
-With Twind, dark mode is always available!
-Please see the [configuration guide](/handbook/configuration#colors) for more info.
+Please check out the [configuration guide](/handbook/configuration#colors) for more info.

 </Collapse>